quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 {{Section 4.2 of RFC9114}} and {{Section 5.1 of RFC9110}} define rules for the
 characters used in HTTP field sections names and values.
 Characters outside the range are invalid and result in the message being treated as malformed.

-It is useful to log HTTP fields that are valid or invalid.
-Characters in the allowed range can be safely logged by the text type used in the `name` and `value` fields of `H3HTTPField`.
+It can however be useful to also log these invalid HTTP fields.
+Characters in the
+allowed range can be safely logged by the text type used in the `name` and `value` fields of `H3HTTPField`.
 Characters outside the range are unsafe for the text type and need to be logged using the `name_bytes` and `value_bytes` field.